-PGD students who do not successfully complete their language courses are not eligible to graduate.
-What this entails is that PGD students must complete all language courses successfully by attending the courses, completing all assessments and readings, engaging with the trainers and participants and obtaining a passing grade.
+PGD students who do not successfully complete their language courses will have their failure recorded in their transcripts and the Ministry of Foreign Affairs and International Cooperation notified about the same.
+To avoid this, all PGD students must complete their language courses successfully by attending the courses, completing all assessments and readings, engaging with the trainers and participants and obtaining at least a passing grade.